codywilliamson/tabgrouper/readme.md

 - **Group Tabs**: Groups all the open tabs by their domain.
 - **Ungroup Tabs**: Ungroups all the grouped tabs.
 - **Sort Tabs**: Sorts all non-grouped tabs alphabetically by their title.
+- **Group by Subdomain**: Groups tabs by subdomain.
 - **Scramble Tabs** (Developer Mode): Randomizes the order of the tabs.
 - **Collapse Groups**: Collapses all tab groups.
+(Access via extension popup)
 - **Expand Groups**: Expands all tab groups.
+(Access via extension popup)
 - **Close All Tabs**: Closes all tabs.
-- **Group by Subdomain**: Groups tabs by subdomain.
+(Access via extension popup)

 These features can be accessed from the extension popup or context menu that appears on right-click within any webpage.
-Keyboard shortcuts are also available for these features for quicker access.
+Keyboard shortcuts are also available for quicker access to some of these features.

 ## Usage